 In Canada, you are formally charged with a crime after an information is sworn before the court.
-The information is a document that specifies the charges against you, as well as details when and where the alleged offence crime, and when the alleged crime occurred.
+An information is a document that specifies the charges against you, as well as details when and where the alleged offence occurred.
 Anyone can swear an information (though typically this is done by a police officer), but to do so they must go before a justice of the peace or a judge and, under oath, present reasonable grounds for the justice or judge to believe that it is appropriate to charge you with the alleged crime.

 Once an information has been laid and you have been formally charged with a criminal offence, your ability to travel, communicate with certain people, or partake in certain activities may be restricted until the conditions imposed on you are changed or the charges are dealt with.
 If an information has been laid accusing you of an offence, but you have not yet been arrested by the police, a warrant may be issued for your arrest.

-In Canada the only charges that have a statute of limitations are summary conviction offences.
-Unlike indictable offences, charges for a summary conviction offence must be laid within 6 months of the date of the alleged offence.
-If the 6 month limitation passes, you can no longer be charged for that particular offence.
+In Canada, the only charges that have a statute of limitations are summary conviction offences.
+Charges for a summary conviction offence must be laid within 6 months of the date of the alleged offence.
+If the 6-month period passes, you can no longer be charged with a summary offence.
 However, be wary of hybrid offences—which are very common in the Criminal Code of Canada.
-A hybrid offence gives the Crown Prosecutor the choice to charge you either summarily or by way of indictment.
-As such, if you are alleged to have commit a hybrid offence more than 6 months ago, the Crown can still charge you by simply electing to proceed by way of indictment as opposed to charging you with a summary conviction offence.
+A hybrid offence gives the Crown prosecutor the choice to charge you either summarily or by way of indictment.
+As such, if you are alleged to have committed an offence more than 6 months ago, the Crown can still charge you by simply electing to proceed by way of an indictment as opposed to charging you with a summary conviction offence.
 For more information on Crown election, please see the election FAQ.

-Unlike summary conviction offences, in Canada indictable offences have no statute of limitations.
-As such, you can be charged with an indictable offence at any time, no matter how long ago you allegedly commit the crime.
+Unlike summary conviction offences, in Canada, indictable offences have no statute of limitations.
+As such, you can be charged with an indictable offence at any time, no matter how long ago you allegedly committed the crime.

 I Was Charged with a Criminal Offence.
 What Can I do?